sont5413/Data_Viz_Deer_Survey_Data/README.md

 ## I assessed deer density and demographic trends from spotlight survey data collected between 2007 and 2021.

 #### Figure 1.
 Estimated deer density (acres per deer) at four military training sites in Texas between 2007 and 2021.
-The optimal deer density for this region of Texas (15 acres/deer) is represented by a horizontal line.
+The optimal deer density for these regions of Texas is 15 acres/deer and is represented by a horizontal line.
 ![image](https://user-images.githubusercontent.com/95881308/180097321-b07912c5-665d-472c-88b7-2adee54c086a.png)

 #### Figure 2.
 Estimated Buck to Doe ratio at four military training sites in Texas between 2007 and 2021.
 The optimal buck to doe ratio is 1.0 and is represented by a horizontal line.